 Three weeks in April that closed the question.

 On April 9, 2026, NOAA's Climate Prediction Center issued a formal El Niño Watch.
-Two weeks later, on April 24, the World Meteorological Organization elevated the framing: high confidence in the onset of El Niño, followed by further intensification.
-Underneath both announcements sits a question the public still tends to ask wrongly.
+Two weeks later, on April 24, the World Meteorological Organization elevated the framing — high confidence in the onset of El Niño, followed by further intensification.
+A question lives underneath both announcements.
+The public still tends to ask it wrongly.

-The conventional reading of ENSO — the El Niño / La Niña oscillation in the Pacific — is that warm years spike upward, cool years return global temperatures to a long-run average, and the system oscillates around a slowly rising baseline.
-The data since 2015 says something else.
+The conventional reading of ENSO — the El Niño / La Niña oscillation in the Pacific — runs like this: warm years spike upward, cool years pull the global mean back to a long-run average, and the system oscillates around a slowly rising baseline.
+The data since 2015 reads differently.
 Each La Niña year now lands above the previous El Niño year from a decade before.
 The system is not oscillating around a baseline.
 It is climbing a staircase.

 The mechanism that closes the trap is Earth's energy imbalance.
 More than 91% of the excess heat from greenhouse gas accumulation is absorbed by the ocean — a number the WMO published, for the first time, as a key climate indicator in March 2026.
-Each El Niño transfers some of that ocean-stored heat to the atmosphere and lifts surface temperatures; the subsequent La Niña suppresses Pacific sea-surface temperatures again, but cannot return the global mean to its previous floor, because the reservoir is now permanently warmer.
-The 2026 El Niño WMO just confirmed will set a new peak.
+Each El Niño transfers some of that ocean-stored heat to the atmosphere and lifts surface temperatures.
+The subsequent La Niña suppresses Pacific sea-surface temperatures again, but cannot return the global mean to its previous floor — because the reservoir is now permanently warmer.
+The 2026 El Niño the WMO just confirmed will set a new peak.
 The La Niña that follows will not drain it.

-Here is the timeline that built the floor, the numbers that confirm it, and the forecast that is locking in the next step.
+The timeline that built the floor.
+The numbers that confirm it.
+The forecast that is locking in the next step.

 Eleven years.
 Two peaks.
 No reset.

 The decade 2015–2025 contains the eleven hottest years in 176 years of instrumental records, in order.
-The pattern is not noise around a trend — each ENSO cycle ratchets the floor higher than the previous one.
+That is not noise around a trend.
+Each ENSO cycle ratchets the floor higher than the one before it.

 Five years of floor.

-The same metric — global mean temperature anomaly above the 1850–1900 pre-industrial baseline — for five consecutive years across two ENSO phases.
+Global mean temperature anomaly above the 1850–1900 pre-industrial baseline.
+Five consecutive years.
+Two ENSO phases.
 The cool years are now warmer than the hot years of a decade earlier.

 Half a century of no return.

-Annual global mean temperature anomaly above the 1850–1900 pre-industrial baseline, 1970–2026.
-The staircase is not a metaphor — it is what the record looks like.
+Annual global mean temperature anomaly above the 1850–1900 pre-industrial baseline.
+1970 to 2026.
+The staircase is not a metaphor.
+It is the shape of the record.

 What ENSO moves.
 What it can't.

 Earth has an energy imbalance — more heat coming in than going out.
-The WMO published the breakdown of where that excess heat goes for the first time as a key climate indicator in March 2026.
+In March 2026, the WMO put numbers on where that excess heat actually goes, publishing the breakdown for the first time as a key climate indicator.
 The numbers explain why La Niña no longer resets the floor.

 ~1% in the atmosphere.